-Academic Integrity: To maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust, fairness, respect, and responsibility.
-Academic Integrity Office (UW): https://uwaterloo.ca/academic-integrity/
+Academic Integrity: To maintain a culture of academic integrity, members of the University of Waterloo and its Affiliated and Federated Institutions of Waterloo (AFIW) are expected to promote honesty, trust, fairness, respect, and responsibility.
+See the University of Waterloo's Academic Integrity site for more information (https://wwaterloo.ca/academic-integrity/).